 - The date the incident was reported to the Reporting Employee; and,

 - All other relevant information known to the Reporting Employee.

 Reporting Employees may not report anonymously.
-The submitted report must include the Reporting Employee’s name and contact information.
-A single Incident Report can be submitted by an individual Reporting Employee or multiple Reporting Employees.
-A department or unit can collectively report information in one single Incident Report, as long as all Reporting Employees are named on the Incident Report and every Reporting Employee has provided all information known in the Incident Report concerning the Sexual Misconduct.
+The Incident Report must include the Reporting Employee’s name and contact information.
+A single Incident Report can be submitted by an individual Reporting Employee or multiple Reporting Employees, as long as all Reporting Employees are named on the Incident Report and every Reporting Employee has provided all information known in the Incident Report concerning the Sexual Misconduct.
 The Office of Equity will document each Incident Report received by the office in its case management system.

 2.1.2 Notice to Disclosing Party of Reporting Employee Reporting Obligations